straydogstudio/film_roll/README.md

 Params:

-- **container** (Mandatory): The div that contains all elements that are to be displayed.
+- **:container** (Mandatory): The div that contains all elements that are to be displayed.
+- **:height** (Mandatory - sort of) Set the height of the scroll container.
+The height of the tallest element by default.
+You may have flashing problems on load or cover up css effects if you do not set this.

 Options:

-- **:start_index** The index of the first element to center
+- **:start_index**: The index of the first element to center
-- **:pager** Display pagination dots at the bottom of the carousel.
+- **:pager**: Display pagination dots at the bottom of the carousel.
 True by default.
-- **:height** Set the height of the scroll container.
-The height of the tallest element by default.
-(Note: You may have to specify this to account for css effects.)
-- **:prev** The jquery selector for the previous button.
+- **:prev**: The jquery selector for the previous button.
 Creates its own button by default.
-- **:next** The jquery selector for the next button.
+- **:next**: The jquery selector for the next button.
 Creates its own button by default.
 - **:scroll**: Automatically scroll the carousel.
 True by default.
 - **:interval**: The automatic scroll interval.
 4 seconds by default.
 - **:animation**: The slide animation duration.
 1/4 of interval by default.